 Lastly, another concern that is common is figuring out how the heck to stay up to date.
 Many therapists feel pretty competent in their documentation but after 15+ years in practice they are unsure whether or not they're up to date.
 Documentation is not a common topic to discuss, especially among seasoned clinicians, and it's easy to start feeling as though you may be missing something.

 The obvious is answer to this dilemma is taking continuing education classes, especially in areas such as ethics, HIPAA, and clinical documentation.
 Also, join your local and/or state professional association.
 Their job is to stay abreast of changes in mental health and update their members accordingly.
 Interestingly, I first heard about the 2013 changes to CPT codes from the California Psychological Association, not my agency or connections while working in quality assurance!

 However, another great way to stay up to date is through consultation with colleagues.
 Choose a trusted colleague and discuss one to two cases together and how you do your paperwork for that case.
 Better yet, choose a colleague who has recently attained their license and then another colleague who has 15+ years experience.
 You can also review 1-2 of your client files ahead of time and come with questions.
 It's a great learning experience and you'll likely gain a few helpful tips from one another!

-If you're not sure how to get started with a consultation group, sign up for my monthly newsletter, where I review tips on this and other ways to improve documentation.
+If you're not sure how to get started with a consultation group, sign up for my monthly newsletter (and get immediate access to my free Paperwork Crash Course), where I review tips on this and other ways to improve documentation.
 I take a totally judgement-free approach in all my material and I'm always creating new programs for therapists who want rock solid documentation.